What is Electrical Grounding?

 "It makes a substantial difference in lowering resistance to ground if these connections are inspected for oxidation, cleaned up, and tightened down."

+Any questions?
 Contact Snappy to help inspect your home electrical system, including your electrical grounding, which is part of our 40 point home electrical inspection!